 Students of osteopathy, physiotherapy or chiropractic, who have completed their penultimate year of study and feel confident and comfortable about the additional time commitment.

 Other professionals who can apply (applications will be reviewed on a case by case basis):

-- Fully qualified equine bodyworkers or equine sports & rehabilitation therapists, who are likely to manage the academic demands of the course;
+- Fully qualified equine bodyworkers or equine sports & rehabilitation therapists, who come from an academic background.

 - Those with an equine science degree who also have sound experience with either their own horses and/or through a daily working setting.